damilarelana/LinearRegression-Primer/README.md

-### A numpy implementation of a simple Linear Regression
+### A simple scikit-learn implementation of Linear Regression analysis

+* a supervised learning: regression analysis primer
+* that uses randomly generated data